 - 10 minutes in a taxi

-You buy 10 sarongs, t shirts you don’t need, wood carvings you will never keep and odd souvenirs like kites that you never use or fake watches that break or fake bags and wallets that tear.
+You buy 10 sarongs, t-shirts you don’t need, wood carvings you will never keep and odd souvenirs like kites that you never use or fake watches that break or fake bags and wallets that tear.
 Speaking of fake watches, don’t waste your money.
 They are really dodgy and are 100% NOT waterproof!
-Also with the sunnies if they tell you there is UV protection, don’t believe them.
+Also with the sunnies, if they tell you there is UV protection, don’t believe them.

 This is one of the outstanding features of Bali and it’s what draws so many people.
 It’s the way in which people, religion and society seem to interact in harmony with each other.
 It is unique to this 1 island.
-Tip here: there are tons of little religious offerings all over the place.
+The tip here: there are tons of little religious offerings all over the place.
 Please avoid treading them.
 Also if there is a ceremony in progress show respect and observe them from a distance.
 Balinese are very friendly and will enjoy and encourage your interest in their culture.
 Another tip.
-There is one day of the yearn Bali called Nyepi.
+There is one day of the year in Bali called Nyepi.
 It lasts for 24 hours and the whole island shuts down so make sure you are not arriving or leaving that day.
-If you happen to be in Bali when it’s Nyepi be prepared to stay in your hotel as no one and I repeat no one is allowed outside.Its a really weird vibe and if you are there for it you will know exactly what I mean.
+If you happen to be in Bali when it’s Nyepi be prepared to stay in your hotel like no one and I repeat no one is allowed outside.
+It’s a really weird vibe and if you are there for it you will know exactly what I mean.
 The whole buzzy, noisy, hectic island comes to a screeching halt.

 These are just a few tips to help you on your way to what I would consider the best little island in the world.
 There’s a reason why millions of tourists come here every year.
-If your like me then this will not be your last trip.
-Personally I have had over 75 trips to Bali and I cannot see this ever stopping.
+If you like me then this will not be your last trip.
+Personally, I have had over 75 trips to Bali and I cannot see this ever stopping.
 It’s such a wonderful place and I find that I learn something new every time I come here.
-Unfortunately for some people they come once and that’s it for them.
+Unfortunately for some people, they come once and that’s it for them.
 I often hear how they don’t like the traffic or pollution or the dogs on the street.

-But for the majority of us, Bali is a life long pilgrimage.
-As soon as you arrive back home you start day dreaming about your next trip.
+But for the majority of us, Bali is a lifelong pilgrimage.
+As soon as you arrive back home you start daydreaming about your next trip.
 It has that effect on so many people, just like you and me.